tomaarsen/TheNounProjectAPI/docs/_sources/sample.rst.txt

 How this data may be accessed after a request is described in :py:class:`~TheNounProjectAPI.models.Model`.

-Beyond this data :py:class:`~TheNounProjectAPI.models.UsageModel` instances also have the following attributes:
+Beyond this data, :py:class:`~TheNounProjectAPI.models.UsageModel` instances also have the following attributes:

 * `generated_at` holding a string indicating when the request was generated.
 * `response` holding a requests.Response object of the request.

+See :ref:`Usage output handling <usage-code-label>` for a code example of accessing this model's data.

 .. _enterprise-label: